AnicetNgrt/flore1/README.md

 ---
 ### <a name="engine-new_sprite"></a>🧰 new_sprite [method](#engine-methods)
 ##### - Description:
 Creates and return an empty [Engine.TextAsset.TextSprite](#engine.textasset.textsprite) (sprite) instance.
-You can put it in a scene, but if you do not set its texture before showing the scene, it may crash.
+You can put it in a scene, but if you do not set its asset property before showing the scene, it may crash.

-You may feel confused because we short circuit the regular process of creating sprites, which you may think normally implies a parent Asset instance.
-But even though classes respect structural hierarchy between them, **their instances do not respect any kind of parent/child hierarchy**.
-Don't expect to get your sprites instances from an asset instance.
-Access to the classes respects hierarchy, and the parent class always feature methods to create an instance of the child classes.
-But this is only for structure conveniency. **After an instance is created, it is structuraly independent from everything else**.
 ##### - Prototype:
 ```python
 def new_sprite(self)